-We will walk to the Accademia museum to show you some of Michelangelo’s works of art.
-We will admire the Prisoners, the sculptures he made for the monument to Pope Julius II, and the touching Pietà (his second) and discuss his unfinished works, the so-called “non-finito”.
-Finally our attention will turn to Michelangelo’s David, masterpiece and symbol of the Florentine Renaissance, completed in 1504 when he was only 29 years old.
-(No standing in line, we make the reservations for you!).
-The Academy is also a painting gallery, where we can admire impressive size altarpieces from 12th to 16th century and religious subject paintings by Giotto, Perugino, Botticelli.
+We will walk to the Galleria dell'Accademia where you will admire some of Michelangelo’s masterpieces, such as the Prisoners, the sculptures he made for Pope Julius II.
+These fascinating works will give us the chance to discuss his unfinished technique, the so-called “non-finito”.
+Our attention will then turn to Michelangelo’s gigantic David, the unquestionable symbol of the Florentine Renaissance, which was completed in 1504 when Michelangelo was only 29 years old.
+The Galleria dell'Accademia is often very crowded, but don't worry, we will make the reservations for you!

-We continue our walk to admire the Cathedral, Santa Maria del Fiore, better known as the Duomo, impressively decorated with its polychrome marbles.
-The church started at the end of 1200 was actually finished during Renaissance and it’s today the third largest church in the world.
-We will focus on the church's most important architectural features, especially the Dome, considered today the greatest achievement of 15th century architecture.
-Made out of bricks, the dome was built by the mathematician, engineer and architect, Filippo Brunelleschi.
-The guided tour then continues with the Baptistery, one of the city's most ancient religious buildings; the beauty of its doors moved Michelangelo to call them "the Gates of Paradise"!
-Ghiberti, the artist who created the doors, spent 27 years of his life casting the doors in bronze and then gilding them.
+Our walk will then continue to Santa Maria del Fiore's Cathedral, better known as the Duomo, which will stun you with its coating of polychrome marble slabs.
+The church was begun on September 9, 1296 and it is the third largest church in the world.
+We will focus on the church's most important architectural features, especially the Dome, the greatest achievement of 15th century architecture.
+Made out of bricks, the Dome was built by the great engineer and architect Filippo Brunelleschi.
+The guided tour then continues with the Baptistery, one of the city's most ancient religious buildings.
+The beauty of its doors moved Michelangelo to call them the "Gates of Paradise"!
+Ghiberti, the goldsmith who created these oustanding doors, spent 27 years of his life casting them in gilt-bronze.

-€ 200 for 3 hr tour
+€ 200 for 3 hr tour (up to 5 people)

-€ 260 for 4 hr tour
+€ 255 for 4 hr tour (up to 5 people)

-For a large party, please contact us
+For larger parties, please contact us

-€ 8 Santa Croce
+€ 8 per person Santa Croce

 Admissions are not included in the tour price